gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 par_sum.iloc[0:10,:][['prior_var','post_var']].plot(kind='bar');
 ```

-From the two plots above we can see that calibrating the model with available data definetly reduces uncertainty of some parameters.
-Some parameters are informed by observation data...however calibration does not afffect all parameters equally.
+From the two plots above we can see that calibrating the model with available data definitely reduces uncertainty of some parameters.
+Some parameters are informed by observation data...however calibration does not affect all parameters equally.

 Let's look at the other end of the spectrum - parameters for which there was little uncertainty reduction.
 Inspect the end of the parameter summary dataframe: